safernandez666/Okteto/README.md

 # K8S on Okteto with GitHub Actions

-Build the Docker Image, Publish on Dockerhub and Deploy on Okteto.
+Create a completely free CI / CD Pipeline.
+To orchestrate we will use GitHub Actions and [Okteto](okteto.com) as Infrastructure for our dockers.
+Build the Docker Image, Publish on Dockerhub and Deploy on Kubernetes.

-## Base 64 Config okteto-kube.conf
+## Configuration

 ```bash
 cat okteto-kube.config | base64
 ```
 Complete the Secret's Tab on GitHub with Dockerhub Username & Passowrd and Kube Config.
 You must download the configuration file.

-## Secret's
+## Secret's on GitHub

 <p align="center">
 <img src="screenshots/Okteto.jpg" width="600" >
 </p>

-## Running
+## Pipeline

 <p align="center">
 <img src="screenshots/Actions.jpg" width="600" >